Turmeric Detox Broth- a naturally healing, soothing and comforting, Ayurvedic soup that is highly customizable to your needs. Vegan and GF adaptable!

 - 2 large handfuls chopped kale

-- Garnish with fresh herbs: cilantro, scallions, mint or dill and serve with lime
+Garnish with fresh herbs: cilantro, scallions, dill, serve with lime and drizzle of olive oil.

 - Add water, stock and salt.
 Bring to a simmer.
 Add vinegar or citrus.
-Taste.
-Adjust salt, acid and spice level to your liking.
+(I like a squeeze of lime) Taste.
+Adjust salt, lime and spice level to your liking.
 At this point you will have a flavorful base to add what you like.
 You can also refrigerate or freeze this in batches for later use.

-- Remember uncooked pasta and beans will double or triple in size, so add moderately.
+- Remember uncooked pasta and beans will double or triple in size, so add moderately ( 4 ounces dry pasta)

 - Remember to think and be sensible about cooking times for each ingredient you add. (see notes in post )

-NOTES: If you are cooking the broth for any length of time, uncovered, remember it will reduce –intensifying the flavor and salt –so you will need to add more water, or it may be too salty.
-So be sure to dilute the broth to your taste.
+NOTES: If you are cooking the broth for any length of time, uncovered, remember it will reduce –intensifying the flavor and salt –so you may need to add more water, to dilute the intensity.
+Dilute the broth to your own taste.

 - Using ground turmeric gives the soup this lighter golden color you see in the photographs.
-Fresh grated turmeric gives the broth a deeper color.
+Fresh grated turmeric gives the broth a deeper color, but incredible flavor.
+Often I’ll use a little of both (because I like color AND flavor!).
+Up to you. 😉 If you are new to turmeric, start conservatively, it has a very distinct flavor, that may be an acquired taste for some.

-Keywords: turmeric broth, turmeric soup, turmeric recipes, turmeric soup recipes, detox recipes, vegan soup recipes, vegan broth,
+Keywords: turmeric broth, turmeric soup, turmeric recipes, turmeric soup recipes, ayurvedic recipes, ayurveda, detox recipes, vegan soup recipes, vegan broth,